Symple85/RoD/README.md

 --To use this repository, download it and

-use Mudlet's package installer to import the the RoD_GUI.mpackage file.
+Drag it onto an open profile or use Mudlet's package installer to import the the RoD_GUI.mpackage file.
 To get rid of it, use the package installer to uninstall it.
 You can enable and disable individual items.
 Right click the mapper or use Mudlet's Options -> Preferences -> Mapper -> Load Map and load the map (.dat) file.
 Note - you need
 a) Jor'Mox's generic mapper package installed if its not already